Saturday, 23 August 2014

 “There isn’t a ‘mere likelihood’ that these people will be persecuted on returning to Syria.
 It isn’t even a ’50/50 chance’.
 There is an absolute certainty that these people will be harmed or killed upon their return, and the government’s reaction is to push them to go home without even listening to their claims for asylum.” '

-Fathers of ISISZiad Majed
+Fathers of ISIS

-"ISIS, an abominable, savage creature, is thus the product of at least these six fathers.
+'ISIS, an abominable, savage creature, is thus the product of at least these six fathers.
 Its persistency depends on the continuation of these aforementioned elements, particularly the element of violence embodied by the Assad regime in Syria.
-Those who think that they should be impartial toward or even support tyrants like Assad in the fight against ISISism fail to realize that his regime is in fact at the root of the problem."
+Those who think that they should be impartial toward or even support tyrants like Assad in the fight against ISISism fail to realize that his regime is in fact at the root of the problem.'

 Power To The People